jayvm0/Bitaxe_Temperature_Manager/README.md

   if current voltage regulator temperature is above this value then frequency/core voltage is gradually reduced, else frequency/core voltage is increased within user defined limits

   `max_watt (integer)` <br>
+  max value should not exceed 80% of your PSU wattage rating

   if current miner power usage is above this value then frequency/core voltage is gradually reduced within user defined limits

   `max_error (integer)` <br>